1989 East German local elections: Background

+Immigrant workers casting their votes in Karl-Marx-Stadt.

 In practice, there was no real choice in GDR elections, which consisted of citizens voting to approve a pre-selected list of National Front candidates.
 The National Front was, in theory, an alliance of political parties, but they were all controlled by the Socialist Unity Party (SED), which controlled the Volkskammer, the East German parliament.
 The results of elections were generally about 99% "Yes" in favour of the list.
 The previous local elections in 1984 were won by National Front candidates with 99.88%.

 Before the elections, there were open signs of citizens' dissatisfaction with the government and the SED was concerned that there could be a significant number of "No" votes.
 The number of applications for an Ausreiseantrag (permission to leave the country) had increased and there was discontent about housing conditions and shortages of basic products.
 In the weeks before the election, opposition activists called for it to be boycotted, and distributed a leaflet criticising Erich Honecker's regime.